A Luxury Halong Bay Cruise In Vietnam - My Family Travels

-“So well run,” says the London couple celebrating their 30th anniversary aboard our Ambassador Halong Bay cruise.
-The family of 14 dining nearby – reuniting from Atlanta, San Diego and Ho Chi Minh City (the former Saigon) — joyfully proclaim the food, “Delicious!”
-Brothers from Melbourne praise the friendly young staff and “excellent service.”
+“This is so well run,” said the London couple celebrating their 30th anniversary aboard our Ambassador I cruise.
+The family of 14 dining sumptuously nearby — reuniting from Atlanta, San Diego and Ho Chi Minh City (the former Saigon) — joyfully proclaimed the food, “Delicious!”

 Cruising Vietnam’s Halong Bay in the Gulf of Tonkin is a bucket list adventure for travelers from around the world.
-Picture yourselves superimposed on an Asian landscape painting – the backdrop of emerald green water and mist-shrouded mountains is epic.
+Picture yourselves superimposed on an Asian landscape painting.
+You deserve a quality cruise experience because the backdrop of emerald green water and mist-shrouded mountains is epic.

 Why Halong Bay Is a Must-See Destination